 A Brief History

-My Grandmother was straight off the boat from Germany.
-She taught me many ways of the natural world as a child.
-Growing a garden, foraging for wild plants and mushrooms, picking up and petting honey bees were just a few of the traditional skills that she taught us.
-She also taught us about fermentation which included fermenting alcohol.
-She enjoyed a “Snort”, as she called it of a homemade alcoholic beverage now and then.
+Our Grandmother immigrated to the United States from Germany.
+She taught us many of the ways of the natural world such as growing a garden, foraging for wild plants and mushrooms, and picking up and petting honey bees.
+She also taught me about fermentation—even fermenting alcohol.
+She enjoyed a “Snort”, as she called it, of a homemade alcoholic beverage now and then.

-I found it fascinating that one thing could be transformed into something entirely different through the unseen hand of fermentation.
-It was as if it was magic.
+I found it fascinating that one thing could be transformed as if by magic into something entirely different by the unseen hand of fermentation.
 She instilled in us the love of craft and honoring tradition.
 My Grandfather was a very successful man in the steel industry.
-I remember as a teenager him saying to me, “Curt, always pursue quality in yourself and all things in life.
-People are never disappointed in quality people and things.
+I remember him saying to me as a teenager, “Curt, always pursue quality in yourself and all things in life.
+People are never disappointed in quality people and things.”
 These are values that I have carried with me throughout life.

-As a result of these early teachings, I have always loved apples for the fact that each seed is a unique combination of its parents, just like humans.
+I have always loved apples for the fact that each seed is a unique combination of its parents, just like humans.
 If you plant all 5 seeds of an apple, each will have its own traits and characteristics.
 This carries over into the realm of cider.
-Each year, depending on weather and other factors, the juice from a particular tree will have slight variances from other years.
-Blending juice from various apple cultivars and then fermenting with one of several hundred domesticated yeast strains produces nearly unlimited cider flavor varieties.
-Apple juice is transformed into something entirely different through the process of fermentation.
+Each year, depending on weather among other things, the juice from a particular tree will have slight variations from other years.
+Blending juice from various apple cultivars and then fermenting it with one of several hundred domesticated yeast strains produces nearly unlimited cider flavor permutations.

 Prohibition was the downfall of hard cider.
 Since the government knew the locations of all of the breweries and distilleries in the country, it was relatively easy to shut them down.
-At the time every farm had at least several apple trees within close proximity to the farmhouse or barn.
-The farmers would ferment the apples and sell the black market cider for extra income.
-The government stymied by this cut down the majority of apple trees in the US during Prohibition.
-The loss of heirloom cultivars, brought from immigrants from their home countries was staggering.
+However, at the time, every farm had at least a few apple trees within close proximity to the farmhouse or barn.
+The farmers would ferment the apples and sell the black-market cider for extra income.
+The government stymied this endeavor by cutting down the majority of apple trees in the US during Prohibition.
+The loss of heirloom cultivars brought with immigrants from their home countries was staggering.

-After Prohibition ended, people were thirsty for a legal alcoholic drink.
-Beer takes 2–3 weeks to produce and a standard apple tree takes 7–8 years to fruit.
+After Prohibition, people were thirsty for a legal alcoholic drink.
+Beer takes 2–3 weeks to produce, and a standard apple tree takes 7–8 years to fruit.
 Beer won the race and became the nation’s new leading beverage.

-Apple growers who got back into the industry started growing dessert apples rather than cider specific cultivars due to the higher margins of dessert apples.
+Apple growers who got back into the industry started growing dessert apples rather than cider-specific cultivars due to the higher margins of dessert apples.
 There was effectively no market for cider apples.
-This trend continued and is just now being reversed.
-Cider apples are now again in demand.
+This trend continued and is just now being reversed with cider apples now in demand.

-Hard cider is a very important part of American history.
-Through Tattiebogle CiderWorks, I want to bring back and preserve the story of the apple and hard cider.
-I want to restore it to what it once was.
-I want people to know the delights of America’s first and most traditional beverage.
+Hard cider has played a crucial role in American history.
+Through Tattiebogle CiderWorks, we want to revive and preserve the story of the apple and hard cider, and in doing so, restore hard cider to what it once was.
+We want people to know the delights of America’s first and most traditional beverage.